aldinberi/nent/README.md

 ## General info

 The task in this project was to create a CRUD-based backend for a website for managing restaurants.
 For the creation of this backend, NodeJS was used together with Express.
-All the required features have been created and a few extras have been added that would complement the existing ones.
+All the usual CRUD APIs have been created and a few extra features have been added that would complement the existing ones.
 All of the API created are documented using Swagger OpenAPI which can found at [link](https://nent-a.herokuapp.com/api-docs/)

 ## Technologies